tanem/express-backbone-boilerplate/README.md

 ## Docs

- * [Docker](https://github.com/Prevole/grunt-docker) is used to generate the client-side docs
+ * [Docker](https://github.com/Prevole/grunt-docker) is used to generate the documentation.

 To generate: